An XAI View on Explainable ASP: Methods, Systems, and Perspectives

 \subsection{Summary}

-Table~\ref{tab:overview} presents an overview of the explanation techniques we addressed in this section; the mark $^*$ means one can reduce the question to another one and use the latter's method.
+Table~\ref{tab:overview} presents an overview of the explanation techniques we addressed in this section; the symbol $^*$ means one can reduce the question to another one and use the latter's method, like how we can explain why an atom is in some answer set ($Q_4$) by providing a witness and using it for the explanation ($Q_1$).
 We show which questions these techniques can explain, which program type they support, whether they support explaining positive or negative atoms (or both), if they are solver-dependent, and their explanation output.
 We can observe that all of the questions can be explained natively or via transforming to another question.
 While $Q_3$ is the only question with no native explanation, $Q_2$ and $Q_5$ have one dedicated technique, and the rest of the questions have multiple supporting techniques.
 Observe that many of the questions can be reduced to explaining unsatisfiability.
 Most of the methods can explain both truth values, and there is a balanced view of solver-dependency.
 We see quite a diversity in the explanation outputs.